Dirza1/Automated_Sales_report/README.md

 └── README.md            # Documentation
 ```

----

-## 🚀 Future Improvements
-- Add support for multiple Excel input files in a folder.
-- Parameterize input/output paths via CLI arguments.
-- Export KPI reports to a separate Excel workbook or PDF.
-- Add unit tests for validation.

----

 ## 📖 Learning Goals
 This project was created as part of a portfolio to showcase: